Craverse/craveverse/database/edge-functions.md

 # Supabase Edge Functions for CraveVerse

-This document describes the Supabase Edge Functions required for the CraveVerse application.
-Edge Functions are serverless TypeScript functions that run in Supabase's infrastructure.
+This document outlines the Supabase Edge Functions planned for the CraveVerse application.
+Implementation stubs are not yet committed; treat each entry as a TODO until the corresponding function is created inside `supabase/functions/`.

 ## Setup Instructions